ugr-sail/sinergym/doc/source/pages/installation.rst

 2. Use our container in Google Cloud Platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our Energym container is uploaded in container registry as a public one currently.
+Our Sinergym container is uploaded in container registry as a public one currently.
 You can use it **locally**:

 .. code:: sh

-    $ docker run -it gcr.io/energym-314709/energym:latest
+    $ docker run -it gcr.io/sinergym-314709/sinergym:latest

 If you want to use it in a **GCE VM**, you can execute the next:

 .. code:: sh

-    $ gcloud compute instances create-with-container energym \
+    $ gcloud compute instances create-with-container sinergym \
-        --container-image gcr.io/energym-314709/energym \
+        --container-image gcr.io/sinergym-314709/sinergym \
         --zone europe-west1-b \
         --container-privileged \
         --container-restart-policy never \